harbor-school/lighthouse/README.md

 </p>
 <br />

-Lighthouse is a continuous Design System for the Design and Development of both workflows.
-You can design with REAL components and develop the same way using the power of Framer.
+Lighthouse is a continuous design system for integrating design with development workflows.

-It also provides a fully customizable theme system.
+Designing just got easier as you can directely import coded components, use the exact same layouts and measurments, and publish in no matter of time.
+Lighthouse Design System also provides fully customizable themes.

 ## Getting Started